NHACP-IF/NHACP-specification/nhacp-specification.md

 object types for READ and WRITE events will return those events so that the end-of-file condition can be detected on the next read or write.

+The READ and WRITE events provide no indication of how much data can be read or written; the only guarantee is that at least one byte may be transferred without blocking or that an end-of-file condition will occur.

 ### GOODBYE

 End an NHACP session.
 If the session ID specifies the SYSTEM session,